-These traditional apple strudel recipes will make delicious homemade strudels that you will be proud to serve to your family.
-Choose from several below, and as a bonus, I've added an authentic German strudel with almonds.
+These real German apple strudel recipes make delicious homemade strudels that you will be proud to serve to your family.
+Choose from several below, and as a bonus, I've added a recipe for making an authentic Tiroler strudel with almonds.

 Mary at the Farm and Book of Recipes (1915)

 Aunt Sarah pared and quartered six medium-sized tart apples, placed in the bottom of an agate pudding dish, poured over them one cup of hot water and 2 tablespoonfuls of sugar.
 She allowed this to stand on the range and cook while she mixed the following dough.

 Into a large bowl, she sifted 1 pint of flour with 2 teaspoons baking powder, one teaspoonful of sugar, a little salt.
 Cut 1 tablespoonful of butter through the flour.
 Lightly mixed all together into a soft dough with about 3/4 cup sweet milk.
 Should she have a left-over yolk of egg, that was added to the milk.

 She rolled dough out lightly on the bread board, cut vents in the crust to allow steam to escape and spread it over the top of the dish containing the hot apples; placed in a hot oven (425°F) to bake until light brown on top.
 Serve with sugar and cream.

 Aunt Sarah called this "Apple Strudel," but the traditional German recipe for Apple Strudel, a.k.a.
 Apfelstrudel, handed down by her Grandmother, was quite different:

 An ordinary noodle dough was made, placed on a clean cloth on the table and rolled as thin as tissue paper.